Fuji Network System

-Overview
+History

-Fuji Television, which opened in March 1959, signed an agreement on program exchange between four companies, Kansai Television Broadcasting, Tokai Television Broadcasting, and Kyushu Asahi Broadcasting in June of the same year (at the beginning of the agreement, Tokai TV and Kyushu Asahi Broadcasting were cross-net stations)。 In April 1962, Nagoya Television Broadcasting was opened, and Tokai TV moved to Fuji TV's full-net station.
+Fuji Television, which opened in March 1959, signed an agreement on program exchange between four companies, Kansai Television Broadcasting, Tokai Television Broadcasting, and Kyushu Asahi Broadcasting in June of the same year (at the beginning of the agreement, Tokai TV and Kyushu Asahi Broadcasting were cross-net stations).
+In April 1962, Nagoya Television Broadcasting was opened, and Tokai TV moved to Fuji TV's full-net station.
 This has set the pace for network expansion.
-On October 10 of the same year, Fuji Television, Sapporo Television Broadcasting, Sendai Broadcasting, Tokai Television Broadcasting, Kansai Television Broadcasting, Hiroshima Television Broadcasting, Kyushu Asahi Broadcasting, Okinawa Television Broadcasting[Note 1]A trunk line network connecting 8 companies (Sapporo TV, Sendai Broadcasting, Hiroshima TV, Kyushu Asahi Broadcasting is a cross-net station, and Okinawa TV is an open net station including NHK).
+On October 10 of the same year, Fuji Television, Sapporo Television Broadcasting, Sendai Broadcasting, Tokai Television Broadcasting, Kansai Television Broadcasting, Hiroshima Television Broadcasting, Kyushu Asahi Broadcasting, Okinawa Television Broadcasting.[Note 1] A trunk line network connecting 8 companies (Sapporo TV, Sendai Broadcasting, Hiroshima TV, Kyushu Asahi Broadcasting is a cross-net station, and Okinawa TV is an open net station including NHK).
 The efficient trunk line network has a great effect in terms of performance, and Fuji TV is a latecomer, but it surpassed the preceding Japan TV, and was close to Radio Tokyo TV (currently: TBS TV).

-In October 1964, Fuji TV became the presidentNobutaka Shikauchi (later the first chairman of the Fuji Sankei Group) took advantage of the release of UHF to strongly promote the construction of a national network of Fuji TV affiliates.
+In October 1964, Fuji TV became the president Nobutaka Shikauchi (later the first chairman of the Fuji Sankei Group) took advantage of the release of UHF to strongly promote the construction of a national network of Fuji TV affiliates.
 In April 1969, the FNS Secretariat was established within Fuji Television.
 In January 1970, the FNS rules were enacted, and in June, "Quarterly FNS" was launched.
 New UHF stations opened one after another throughout the country, and in 1971, the number of affiliated stations increased rapidly to 27, making it the largest network system for commercial broadcasting.
-In May of the same year, Fuji TV established a new "network station" within the company, and the first director was from the Ministry of Posts and PostsTakashi Yokota (later served as the chairman of TV Kumamoto)。 In April 1997, Cherry Television and Kochi-san TV were opened, and the current system of 28 companies was completed.
+In May of the same year, Fuji TV established a new "network station" within the company, and the first director was from the Ministry of Posts and PostsTakashi Yokota (later served as the chairman of TV Kumamoto).
+In April 1997, Sakuranbo Television and Kochi Sun Sun Broadcasting were opened, and the current system of 28 companies was completed.